TiendaNube/devhub-apps/docs/applications/nube-sdk/events.md

 ## `cart:validate`

-Dispatched by `script` to signal if the content of the cart is valid or not.
+Dispatched by `app` to signal if the content of the cart is valid or not.
 Requires `has_cart_validation: true` in the script configuration to work, otherwise cart validation events are ignored.

 ```typescript title="Example"
 // Tell NubeSDK that this script wants to validate the content of the cart